prperiscal/general-purpose-oauth-service/README.md

 ### OAuth Grants

 An authorization grant is a credential representing the resource owner’s authorization used by the client to obtain an access token.
-There are different types of authentications, for example, if we are an user and we want to login using the web page, we need a token which can identify the user (we), the place from were we are login (we could be using a mobile app instead of the web), and also we want a refesh token to not be asked for a re-loging.
+There are different types of authentications, for example, if we are an user and we want to login using the web page, we need a token which can identify the user (we), the place from were we are login (we could be using a mobile app instead of the web), and also we want a refresh token to not be asked for a re-logging.
 On the other hand if we are now a service and we want to communicate with another one, we don't have (and don't want) a user credentials neither the need for a refresh token.

 That's the use for the grants.
 They are set to a client to identify what kind of authentication is allowed to perform

 Our Authentication server is using the following grants:

-* __client_credentials__: Allows to retreive a token without user crendentials.
-Used in Resource services to authenticate themselfs when calling another service.
+* __client_credentials__: Allows to retrieve a token without user credentials.
+Used in Resource services to authenticate themselves when calling another service.
 * __password__: Used by the Clients (web and mobiles) allows the retrieving of a user authentication
 * __refresh_token__: If present the token will include a refresh token.
 Find more about this in 'Revoking Tokens' section